ABOUT STIs

 What are the symptoms?

-Most people with the herpes virus don’t experience any symptoms when first infected, as a result many people don’t know they have the condition.
+Most people with HSV don’t experience any symptoms when first infected, as a result many people don’t know they have the condition.
 Symptoms may not appear until weeks or months or sometimes years after you’re first exposed to the virus.
 If you experience symptoms when first infected, they usually appear four to seven days after you have been exposed to the virus.

 The symptoms of genital herpes include: